Dry Needling Therapy

-Dry Needling Therapy is offered at West Perth Osteopathy, used in conjunction with Osteopathic treatment or Remedial massage to optimise treatment outcomes.
+Dry Needling Therapy (DNT) sometimes referred to as Myofascial Dry Needling (MDN) is offered at West Perth Osteopathy, used in conjunction with Osteopathic treatment or Remedial massage to optimise treatment outcomes.
 Needling involves fine needles, and may assist in the treatment and management of muscular pain, tightness and referral pain.

 What is Dry Needling?